Skip to main content

 IdentifierTypeDescription

-c_idintegerClient ID — your merchant reference.
+c_idstringClient ID — your merchant reference.
 You provide this when creating a payment.
 Must be unique per payment.

-h_idintegerHub ID — system-assigned payment ID.
+h_idstringHub ID — system-assigned payment ID.
 Assigned automatically when the payment is created.

 p_idstringProvider ID — the payment provider’s transaction reference.
 Assigned when the payment reaches the provider.
+Returned for reconciliation only; it is not accepted as a status lookup key.

 Use c_id as your primary reference for tracking payments.
 It is the key you control and should map to your internal order or transaction ID.